Fields of Study: Humanities, Social Sciences, Sciences

 To successfully complete this program:

-- Take a full-time course of study: Two courses for a total of 12 quarter/8 semester UC units.
+- Take two courses (6 quarter/4 semester UC units each) for a total of 12 quarter/8 semester UC units.

 - Take all courses for a letter grade (pass/no pass grading is not available).